NMReDATAInitiative/NMReDATAInitiative.github.io/symposium2019/Jreader.md

 NMReDATA .SDF files include "flat" structures.

-J_reader allows to start from the 2D model, add the implicit hydrogens and generate an “optimized” 3D structure that may be added to the original NMReDATA file and later saved to disk.
+J_reader allows to start from the 2D model, add the implicit hydrogens and generate an "optimized" 3D structure that may be added to the original NMReDATA file and later saved to disk.
 The assignments and couplings are remapped accordingly on the 3D model.